Kubernetes Installation

 kubectl

-configured with admin access to your clusterrelay
+configured with admin access to your cluster

 To add Web Relay ingress controller to your cluster, run: